-The Company is committed to the United Nations' Goals of Sustainable Development.
+The company is committed to the United Nations' Goals of Sustainable Development.
 Ooredoo supports those goals in a number of areas across many initiatives, including projects to eradicate extreme poverty, improve human life and work to create a healthier world in the future.
-Details of these initiatives can be found in the Social Responsibility section of the Ooredoo Annual Report 2020.
+Details of these initiatives can be found in the Social Responsibility section of the Ooredoo Annual Report 2019.

-28. Management's Report on Internal Control Over Financial Reporting
+28. Assessment Report on Internal Control Over Financial Reporting:

-The Board of Directors of Ooredoo QPSC and its consolidated subsidiaries is responsible for establishing and maintaining ade-quate internal control over financial reporting (ICOFR).
-Our internal control over financial reporting is a process de-signed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm's consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
-ICOFR includes our disclosure controls and controls designed to prevent and detect misstatements.
+The Board of Directors of Ooredoo QPSC and its consolidated subsidiaries is responsible for establishing and maintaining adequate internal control over financial reporting (ICOFR).
+Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm's consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
+ICOFR includes our disclosure controls and procedures designed to prevent misstatements.

-We have conducted an evaluation of the design, implementation and the operating effectiveness of internal control over financial reporting, as of December 31, 2020, based on the framework and the criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organisations of the Treadway Commission ("COSO").
-We have covered all the material business processes in our assessment of internal control over financial reporting as of December 31, 2020.
+We have conducted an evaluation of the design, implementation and the operating effectiveness of internal control over financial reporting, as of December 31, 2019, based on the framework and the criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").

+We have covered all the material business and operating companies in its assessment of internal control over financial reporting as of December 31, 2019.